FIWARE/tutorials.Step-by-Step/docs/iot-sensors.md

 altering the state of the system, by responding to a control signal.

-Each device is uniquely identifiable through its embedded computing system but is able to inter-operate within the existing Internet infrastructure.
+Each device is uniquely identifiable through its embedded computing system but is able to inter-operate within the existing internet infrastructure.

 FIWARE is a system for managing context information.
-For a smart solution based on the Internet of Things, the context is provided by the array of attached IoT devices.
+For a smart solution based on the internet of Things, the context is provided by the array of attached IoT devices.
 Since each IoT device is a physical object which exists in the real world, it will eventually be represented as a unique entity within the context.